 Property assessments in the Chino Valley area have increased only slightly over the past year.
-Fire Districts are funded largely by property taxes and when values decrease the District must respond in their budgeting process by cutting costs and/or increasing the tax levy.
 Property assessments in the Central Yavapai Fire District area have increased largely due to the new property growth in the Prescott Valley community.

-While assessed property values for each of the Districts have dropped between 55% - 60% since 2009 to 2014, in the past fiscal year, the Districts saw a combined average 5.55% increase in net assessed value.
-However, the implementation of Proposition 117 will enforce a maximal allowed increase in property value of 5% plus new construction.
-While the two Districts have been able to budget through minimal tax levy increases and assessed value increases for the past two years, beginning in fiscal year 2019, property values are forecasted to increase by 4-5% annually, with new growth expected to add to the Net Assessed Value.
+The Districts have been able to budget through minimal tax levy increases and assessed value increases for the past two years, beginning in fiscal year 2019, property values are forecasted to increase by 4-5% annually, with new growth expected to add to the Net Assessed Value.
 Therefore, the Districts will be forced to look at all expenses, including personnel expenses and capital replacement, and make decisions based on the new values with a conservative outlook on revenue projections.
 This overall restriction in the participating District funding has a direct impact in the financial planning and implementation of the Authority.